saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 Overall Tests passed!!!
 ```

-Every basic test can follow a similar pattern.
+The example tests I use here barely scratch the surface of what is possible.
+At the same time though, the pattern of iterating a certain element and doing a `no-diff` or ensuring that a certain value is present will get you a long way.
+We saw that there was no big difference between checking the BGP flap count and checking for state changes in the interfaces.
+We can apply similar logic to check LDP sessions, RSVP LSPs, LLDP neighbors, line-cards, etc. We basically need to input a command, the xpath that defines what part of the XML tree to iterate.
+After this, we specify what field to test and when the test fails/succeeds.

 You write the tests once and you reap the benefit during every maintenance.

 ## Links:
 - https://github.com/Juniper/jsnapy